IP-CAM/Payson-Checkout2-Module-for-Opencart-v.2.0.x/README.md

 ## Installation

 * Make a BACKUP of your web store and database.

+* Go to the update if you already use a payment module of Payson (Uninstall Payson and Payson Invoice fee).

 * Copy all files from this repository into yor OpenCart root.

 ### Configuration